"Excellent, excellent CDs man! I've been listening to them constantly and telling people about them. You do some damn fine work." -John O'Keefe

 4.5 Billion Trips Around the Sun - (instrumental).

 I Have A Need - Beside the greed for the freedom that drives me, up like a weed in the field that survives me.

 One - Somewhere in the depths of your eyes you reflect the light of a million skies, you're the mirror where the universe checks its disguise and you laugh again.

 Talking To Vegetables - (instrumental).

-Toward An Attitude (title track) - we can break free!
+Toward An Attitude - we can break free!

 Double Helix - secret code trillion sex tricks mother lode.

-On Toward An Attitude Jamie sings and plays all parts: violin, acoustic and electric guitars, piano, organ, drums, bass, synthesizers and MIDI wind instruments.
+On Open Eyes Jamie sings and plays all parts: violin, acoustic and electric guitars, piano, organ, drums, bass, synthesizers and MIDI wind instruments.
 Special guest Jennifer Thomas adds amazing background vocals on "Open Eyes."